Significant figures: Relationship to accuracy and precision in measurement

-In computing
+main anchoring advices

 Computer representations of floating-point numbers use a form of rounding to significant figures (while usually not keeping track of how many), in general with binary numbers.
 The number of correct significant figures is closely related to the notion of relative error (which has the advantage of being a more accurate measure of precision, and is independent of the radix, also known as the base, of the number system used).

+Electronic calculators supporting a dedicated significant figures display mode are relatively rare.